 Today is a special day; it is the day that UNESCO marks as World Philosophy Day.
 It is great for us to be able to celebrate philosophy.
-Especially, since we shall also use the opportunity to launch a book written by Delia Steinberg Guzman (International President of New Acropolis), entitled Philosophy for Living.
+Especially, since we shall also use the opportunity to launch a book written by Delia Steinberg Guzman (Honorary President of the International Organisation New Acropolis), titled Philosophy for Living.
 She has written quite a lot of books, published and translated in many languages.
 This is the first one that is translated to English, and I am very happy that we have this opportunity today, to launch it together.

 As the title suggests, we call for celebrating philosophy every day, everywhere.
 Because philosophy is all about life – all about living.
 And if we don’t live philosophy, maybe we should not call it philosophy.